Chasing Autumn Colors: 6 Elegant Hotels Near Fall Foliage Spots

 What is Konshoji Temple?

-Konshoji Temple is a Tendai sect temple located in Ritto City, Shiga Prefecture, about 45 minutes by car from Kyoto.
+Konshoji Temple is a Tendai sect temple located in Ritto City, Shiga Prefecture, about a 45-minute drive from Kyoto.

-Why not feel the power of nature at this historic temple that was built approximately 1,300 years ago?
+Why not experience the power of nature at this historic temple, built approximately 1300 years ago?

 basic information